jeremysb1/jeremysb1/README.md

 ### Hello 👋

-I'm Jeremy, I am passionate about the intersection of data, strategy, and innovation.

-I like to convert data into competitive advantages.
+I'm Jeremy, I like to convert data into competitive advantages.

-I mostly work with Python and Machine Learning.

 About me: